 - Anger or snappiness that you and your loved ones may chalk up to fatigue

 - Overly intense behaviors, such as not being able to separate from your new baby

 - Fleeting thoughts of abandonment or thoughts of worthlessness

 Moms experiencing postpartum depression often project their own feelings of inadequacy onto their baby.
 You may even believe your baby feels negatively about you.

-“I’ve had moms tell me they think their baby hates them, or if they’re having trouble breastfeeding, it must be because their baby doesn’t like their milk,” says Fairfax. ”The one distinction between normal worry and clinical anxiety is whether or not the symptoms are impacting your daily life, ability to function and relationships,” says Fairfax.
+“I’ve had moms tell me they think their baby hates them, or if they’re having trouble breastfeeding, it must be because their baby doesn’t like their milk,” says James. ”The one distinction between normal worry and clinical anxiety is whether or not the symptoms are impacting your daily life, ability to function and relationships,” says James.

 If you are experiencing postpartum depression, many treatment options are available.
 As with regular depression and anxiety, the best form of treatment is usually a combination of medication and counseling.
 Talk with your health care provider about available treatment options.

 Support groups can also be helpful if you are experiencing postpartum depression.
-“The biggest takeaway for the participants in our postpartum support group is that they are not alone,” says Fairfax.
+“The biggest takeaway for the participants in our postpartum support group is that they are not alone,” says James.